crisperdue/prooftoys-site/content/logic-pix-booleans.md

 It shows that `true` is equal to `true`, false is equal to `false`, and neither one is equal to the other, all as you would expect.
-For boolean values it is sometimes written as `==`.
+The notation shown here is specific to boolean values, but Prooftoys also permits simply `=`.

 {{< include "pix.md" >}}